 How Much Does It Cost for a Lawyer to Represent Me During a Disability Appeal?

 In general, you can expect to pay your disability attorney 25 percent of your back pay.
-In most cases, the SSA will send you 75 percent of your back pay and forward the 25-percent fee to your lawyer.
+In most cases, the Social Security Administration (SSA) will send you 75 percent of your back pay and forward the 25-percent fee to your lawyer.

 There is an exception to this 25-percent limit.
 In the event you fight several years to get the approval you deserve, your back pay could reach tens of thousands of dollars.
 Because this could cost you a significant sum, the SSA generally has a $6,000 cap on legal fees except in special circumstances that require the attorney to submit a fee petition and ask for permission to charge more.